When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 The fiery tennis star Jimmy Connors was infamously adamant about his approach to victory: More than he loved to win, he hated to lose.
 While most of us don’t abhor losing with the same fury (or profanity), Connors’ line aptly describes how the human mind assesses the pain of a loss relative to the pleasure of a gain.

-The well-documented phenomenon of loss aversion refers to our tendency to place greater emphasis on the potential absence of something we already have than the acquisition of something we don’t currently possess.
+The well-documented phenomenon of loss aversion refers to our tendency to emphasize the potential absence of something we already have more than the acquisition of something we don’t currently possess.

 This finding is anathema to traditional economic thought: The passengers should value their ability to recline at the same amount each time, no matter how the question was framed.
 But in the minds of real passengers, losing that privilege seemed far more significant than gaining it.

-Given how powerful a driver loss can be, how can your brand reframe your value proposition to really resonate with customers?
+Given how powerful a driver loss can be, how can you reframe your brand positioning to resonate with customers?

 Anchoring and Framing